 All of the massage therapists at Holistic Lakewood are licensed by the State Medical Board of Ohio.
 We are specially trained in providing therapeutic massage through various means.

 People seek massage therapy for a variety of reasons – to reduce stress and anxiety, relax muscles, rehabilitate injuries, reduce pain, and promote overall health and wellness.
 There are dozens of types of massage therapy methods (also called modalities).
 We have training in many of these “modalities” such as Swedish massage, trigg a r point therapy, PNF (facilitated stretching), MET (muscle energy technique), deep tissue, wave mobilization, positional release, myofascial release, to name a few.

 When you come in for a massage, you’ll discuss your goals for the session with your massage therapist and they will use one or more techniques to tailor the session to meet your needs.

-Prenatal massage is massage therapy that is especially tailored for pregnant women.
-It differs from regular massage in various ways and is performed by massage therapists trained to tailor the massage to the changing body of a woman as she goes through pregnancy.
-Special bolstering and positioning is used to make our pregnant clients comfortable.
+Prenatal massage is massage therapy that is specially tailored for pregnant women.
+It differs from a regular massage in various ways and is performed by massage therapists trained to tailor the massage to the changing body of a woman as she goes through pregnancy.
+Special bolstering and positioning are used to make our pregnant clients comfortable.
 Prenatal massage is safe at all stages of pregnancy, from 1st trimester to 2 weeks overdue and uncomfortable!

 Postnatal massage takes into consideration the special needs of a woman after the birth of a child.
 The body slowly recovers from pregnancy and childbirth (and, possibly, a C-section) and special bolstering may still be warranted.
 Holding and nursing an infant puts particular strain on the neck, shoulders and upper back.
 Sleepless nights don’t help.
 Postnatal massage can ease the achiness of it all and soothe rattled nerves.